 Think through the types of content needed for each persona and each stage of the purchasing process.
 Create 1 piece of content for each persona and stage.

 Distributing content efficiently and tracking responses is vital to any effective customer acquisition strategy.
 Sending out overt bulk sales emails to a loosely defined contact list is probably going to be unsuccessful for many businesses.
 However, a drip program of education and informative information aimed at helping the customer through their purchasing journey – without sales messaging. -is likely to be better received and lead to better results.

 Streamline as much of your process as possible using tools such as Jeffrey AI alongside your CRM and marketing automation platforms.
 Automation not only delivers efficiencies to reduce costs and increase volumes, but it also releases your team to do higher-value tasks and provides management with the data to continually optimize performance.

 Email is just one channel.
 Most CRMs and Marketing automation now centre around the prospect or customer themselves.
 So you can segment your contact list into your personas and micro-vertical target groups, send them communications via a range of email, social, phone and other routes and monitor the effectiveness over time.
 Don’t rush.
 Customers will engage when they are ready and not before.

 5. Review & refine

-To get a continuous stream of highly qualified sales leads, management need to review and refine their process on an ongoing basis.
-Focus in on conversion metrics in order to identify how many leads are required for each customer.
-Monitor the time from initial contact through to closed sale to shorten sales cycles.
-Keep an eye the cost of each stage to improve customer acquisition costs and compare to customer profitability in order to grow your business predictably and profitability.
+To get a continuous stream of highly qualified sales leads, management needs to review and refine their process on an ongoing basis.
+Focus on conversion metrics in order to identify how many leads are required for each customer.
+Monitor the time from initial contact through to closed sales to shorten sales cycles.
+Keep an eye on the cost of each stage to improve customer acquisition costs and compare them to customer profitability in order to grow your business predictably and profitability.

 Take a look at how Jeffrey AI can optimize your lead qualification process.
 Book a demo today.